-Placenta previa occurs because of abnormal implantation of the placenta on the lower half of the uterine wall.
+Placenta previa occurs as a result of abnormal implantation of the placenta on the lower half of the uterine wall.
 Bleeding occurs when the lower uterus begins to contract and dilate in preparation for labor and pulls the placenta away from the uterine wall.
 The hallmark of placenta previa is the onset of painless bright red vaginal bleeding, usually in the 3rd trimester of pregnancy.

-- 1. Initiate Paramedic Care intercept.
+- 1. (BLS) Initiate ALS intercept.

-- 2. Oxygen: Titrate O2 admin to maintain SpO2 \geq 94%.
+- 2. Note the amount of bleeding.

-- 3. Note the amount of bleeding.
+- 3. Place the patient on her left side.

-- 4. Place the patient on her left side.
+- 4. Load and transport as soon as possible.

-- 5. Load and transport as soon as possible.
+- 5. (ILS & ALS) IV Fluid Therapy: 500mL fluid bolus's to maintain a systolic BP of at least 100mmHg.

-- 1. EMT Care includes all components of EMR Care - 2.
-Contact Medical Control as soon as possible.
+- 6. Contact Medical Control as soon as possible.